mvolkmann/blog/src/smalltalk/40-colors.md

 For example:

-- Create a morph whose colors will be modified.
+- Create a `Morph` whose colors will be modified.

   For example, open the World menu, select "New Morph...", and select Vector Graphics ...
 A - Rec ...
 CircleShapeMorph.

-- Open the halo of a morph.
+- Open the halo of a `Morph`.
 - Click the blue Menu button near the top-left.
 - In the menu that appears, click the red pin so the menu remains open if you click outside it.